-To overcome this limitation, we employed the $E_i = 3.32$~meV configuration, which provides a broader $\boldsymbol{Q}$-coverage and sufficient flux to resolve the $\boldsymbol{Q}$-dependence of the gapped excitation centered at $\hbar\omega = 0.23$~meV at $T = 0.05$~K. Fig.~\ref{fig:SIFig9}(a) shows the powder-averaged scattering intensity as a function of energy transfer $\hbar\omega$ at $T = 0.05$~K, measured near the horizontal $[HHL]$ plane ($K \leq 0.15$~rlu along $[K\bar{K}0]$).
-Also shown is the intensity in this $(HHL)$ plane integrated within $\pm0.15$~rlu around the (111) Bragg peak, scaled to match the elastic peak shown in Fig.~\ref{fig:SIFig9}(i).
-The energy profile of the (111) peak serves as an in-situ measure of the instrumental energy resolution, with approximately $99.49\%$ of the total intensity confined within the window $\hbar\omega \in [-0.2, 0.2]$~meV, and only $\sim 0.51\%$ lying outside this range.
-In Fig.~\ref{fig:SIFig9}(b), we present the $\boldsymbol{Q}$-map integrated over $\hbar\omega \in [-0.2, 0.2]$~meV, scaled by a factor of $\sim 0.51\%$ to estimate the expected elastic leakage into the $[0.2, 0.6]$~meV window due to the finite energy resolution.
-A comparison with the $\boldsymbol{Q}$-map integrated over $|\hbar\omega| \in [0.2, 0.6]$~meV shown in Fig.~\ref{fig:SIFig9}(c) reveals that the observed starfish-shaped $\boldsymbol{Q}$-dependence in this energy range cannot be attributed to elastic leakage.
-This conclusion is supported by both the distinct momentum-space pattern—unlike the elastic $(100)$ diffuse scattering—and the negligible magnitude of the estimated leakage relative to the signal in the $[0.2, 0.6]$~meV energy window.
-In Fig.~\ref{fig:SIFig8}(i,j), we also show a similar comparison between the in-plane ($K \leq 0.1$~rlu along $[K\bar{K}0]$) powder-averaged scattering intensity as a function of energy transfer $\hbar\omega$ at $T = 0.05$~K and the intensity in this $(HHL)$ plane integrated within $\pm 0.1$~rlu around the (111) Bragg peak, scaled to match the elastic peak, for the $E_i = 0.99$~meV configuration.
-This comparison again demonstrates that the gapped excitation centered at $\hbar\omega = 0.23$~meV is clearly resolved from the elastic line under this configuration.
+To overcome these limitations, we employed the $E_i = 3.32$~meV configuration, which provides broader $\boldsymbol{Q}$ coverage and higher neutron flux.
+This enables resolution of the $\boldsymbol{Q}$ dependence of the gapped excitation centered at $\hbar\omega = 0.23(1)$~meV at $T = 0.05$~K. Figure~\ref{fig:SIFig9}a shows the powder-averaged scattering intensity as a function of energy transfer $\hbar\omega$ at $T = 0.05$~K, measured near the horizontal $(HHL)$ plane ($K \leq 0.15$~rlu along $[K\bar{K}0]$).
+Also shown is the intensity integrated within $\pm 0.15$~rlu around the (111) Bragg peak, scaled to match the elastic peak in Fig.~\ref{fig:SIFig9}i.
+The energy profile of the (111) peak provides an in-situ measure of the instrumental energy resolution, with approximately $99.49\%$ of the total intensity confined within $\hbar\omega \in [-0.2,\,0.2]$~meV and only $\sim 0.51\%$ outside this range.

+In Fig.~\ref{fig:SIFig9}b, we present the $\boldsymbol{Q}$ map integrated over $\hbar\omega \in [-0.2,\,0.2]$~meV, scaled by $\sim 0.51\%$ to estimate the expected elastic leakage into the $[0.2,\,0.6]$~meV window due to finite energy resolution.
+Comparison with the $\boldsymbol{Q}$ map integrated over $|\hbar\omega| \in [0.2,\,0.6]$~meV [Fig.~\ref{fig:SIFig9}c] shows that the observed ``star-fish-like'' $\boldsymbol{Q}$ dependence in this energy range cannot be attributed to elastic leakage.
+This conclusion is supported by both the distinct momentum-space pattern—clearly different from the elastic $(100)$-type diffuse scattering—and the negligible magnitude of the estimated leakage relative to the measured signal.

+For completeness, Figs.~\ref{fig:SIFig8}i,j show an analogous comparison for the $E_i = 0.99$~meV configuration between the in-plane ($K \leq 0.1$~rlu along $[K\bar{K}0]$) powder-averaged intensity and the (111) Bragg-peak profile integrated within $\pm 0.1$~rlu and scaled to match the elastic peak.
+This comparison further demonstrates that the gapped excitation at $\hbar\omega = 0.23(1)$~meV is well separated from the elastic line under this configuration.